-We carry out innovative, ground-breaking work for commissioning clients including NHS England, commissioning support units (CSUs) and more than 100 clinical commissioning groups (CCGs) nationwide.
+We carry out innovative, ground-breaking work for commissioning clients including NHS England, Integrated Care Boards (ICBs) and commissioning support units (CSUs).

-Our experience includes advising on the establishment and merger of CCGs (including the recent merger of eight CCGs in Kent and Medway), joint commissioning arrangements between the NHS and local government, supporting personalised commissioning teams with mental capacity issues, Continuing Healthcare challenges and individual funding requests—supporting some of the most significant service transformation programmes in the NHS, such as Improving Healthcare Together in South West London—and helping our clients to develop governance structures and contractual models to implement the requirement in the NHS Long Term Plan to establish integrated care systems throughout England.
+Our experience includes advising on the establishment and constitutions of ICBs, joint commissioning arrangements between the NHS and local government, supporting personalised commissioning teams with mental capacity issues, Continuing Healthcare challenges and individual funding requests and the commissioning and management of primary care services.
+We have also supported some of the most significant and ground-breaking service transformation programmes in the NHS, such as the review of acute stroke services in Kent and Medway and the Clinical Services Review in Lincolnshire.
+We are currently helping our clients to develop place-based partnerships and implement governance structures and contractual models to embed integration and collaborative working.

 Because of the volume of commissioning work we carry out, and the geographical spread of that work from Cornwall to Tyneside, we have a team of specialist lawyers dedicated to our commissioning clients who are familiar with the key issues you face, and can share their insights from our commissioning work nationally.